How the Worker Protection Act 2023 will change workplace safety

 How to meet Worker Protection Act requirements?

-With the October 2024 deadline fast approaching, now is the time to ensure your organisation meets the requirements of the Worker Protection Act.
+With the October 2024 deadline fast approaching in the UK, now is the time to ensure your organisation meets the requirements of the Worker Protection Act.
 SpeakUp provides an effective anonymous reporting solution, allowing employees to report sexual harassment at work without fear.
 By integrating SpeakUp, you’re not only fulfilling your legal obligations but setting your organisation up for a positive workplace culture that prioritises a speak up culture.

 Table of contents